warpedpuppy/solitaire-tutorial/README.md

 # SOLITAIRE TUTORIAL

 step-one-a
-: introduction to the canvas element
+: introduction to the canvas elementx